mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 The core functionality for this method will come from calling methods that exist in the current instantiated object (using `self`) as well as calling methods on the `opponent` object that is passed in as a parameter.

-> [action]
->
-> Build the `fight` method for the Hero class!
+Build the `fight` method for the Hero class!
 Remove the current implemenation and take everything you've learned so far in this chapter and apply it to re-writing this method!
->

 ```python
 def fight(self, opponent):
   ''' Current Hero will take turns fighting the opponent hero passed in.